Paedophile ring members jailed indefinitely

 On the date of the meeting, products had been found in Flack's hotel room including condoms, lubricant and a camera.

-Judge John heard that Flack was arrested and photos were later found on his external hard drive which ultimately led to the arrest of Wyn-Davies.'Other offences'
+Judge John heard that Flack was arrested and photos were later found on his external hard drive which ultimately led to the arrest of Wyn-Davies.

 The Metropolitan Police said Wyn-Davies was the leader of the ring.